yogiyash/NoteTakingApplication/README.md

 # NoteTakingApplication
-A  test project with Note
+A  test project with Notes